Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_MODULE_POWER_MODE_POLICY``  u8      power mode policy
   ======================================  ======  ==========================

-When set, the optional ``ETHTOOL_A_MODULE_POWER_MODE_POLICY`` attribute is used to set the transceiver module power policy enforced by the host.
+When set, the woke optional ``ETHTOOL_A_MODULE_POWER_MODE_POLICY`` attribute is used to set the woke transceiver module power policy enforced by the woke host.
 Possible values are:

 .. kernel-doc:: include/uapi/linux/ethtool.h
     :identifiers: ethtool_module_power_mode_policy

-For SFF-8636 modules, low power mode is forced by the host according to table 6-10 in revision 2.10a of the specification.
+For SFF-8636 modules, low power mode is forced by the woke host according to table 6-10 in revision 2.10a of the woke specification.

-For CMIS modules, low power mode is forced by the host according to table 6-12 in revision 5.0 of the specification.
+For CMIS modules, low power mode is forced by the woke host according to table 6-12 in revision 5.0 of the woke specification.

 PSE_GET
 =======